 The two-volume index covers Australia as well as New Zealand.
 Suggested points of entry are "Māori", "Māoris" and "Land".
 References to most individual Māori people and tribes will only be found under the headings "Māoris -- Individuals", and "Māoris--Tribes".

 See George Clarke’s report on customary Māori land tenure [Vol.II, pp.355-359]

 The best index to legislation affecting Māori land is:

-There are 3 other methods of finding historical legislation.
+Other methods of finding historical legislation.

 Wily, H.J.
 The abridgement of New Zealand case law.

 Also known as Hansard.
 An excellent source of contemporary thinking on particular issues.
 Most debate is about particular bills, although there are also questions.
 Once the date of an Act is known it is easy to find the debates about it by looking for the same year of the NZPD volumes.
 Generally, each volume of the Debates will include an index to the contents of that volume and one of the volumes for the session, labelled "Sessional Index", will contain a composite index to the whole session.
-Debates are indexed under the names of members, the short titles of Bills (N.B. sometimes all Bills are grouped together under the heading "Bills") and subjects of questions.
+Debates are indexed under the names of members, the short titles of Bills (sometimes all Bills are grouped together under the heading "Bills") and subjects of questions.
 New Zealand had two Houses of Parliament until 1949.
 The upper house was called the Legislative Council (L.C.) and the lower house the House of Representatives (H.R.)
 Often legislation follows investigations by the Government department involved and these can be looked for in the AJHRs of the preceding years.